hmoog/crypto-ts/README.md

 # crypto-ts

 Typescript library of crypto standards.
+Ready for AOT and treeshaking in combination with Angular and other modern typescript frameworks.

 ## Node.js (Install)